Women’s

 Gut Health & It's Effect on Hormone Health

-- Identify the major organs in the gastrointestinal tract and explain the role each one plays in digestion and nutrient absorption
+- Identify the major organs of the gastrointestinal tract and explain the role each plays in digestion, absorption, and overall gut function

 Lecture 1: Introduction to the Gut’s Anatomy and Physiology